 It’s easy to think about the potential cash payments you’d receive if you took out an equity release mortgage.
-But, you need to think about how it will affect your future before you make a decision to take such a financial product out.
+But, you need to think about how it will affect your future when you get an equity release quote, and before you make a decision to take such a financial product out.

 If you want to free up some money in your home, it’s likely you want to use the money to fund a project.
 Should you live alone or with your spouse or partner, and you have a big home, one thing you could do is consider downsizing.

 It’s a worthwhile consideration to make if you have mobility problems, for example, and find it hard to go up and down the stairs.
 You may wish to consider moving to a smaller property and one such as a flat or bungalow.

 Doing so could give you the freedom to still live mortgage-free and also free up some cash you could use for other things in your life.
 Of course, you might wish to remain in your home if you’ve lived there a long time or remain close to friends or family.

 Taking out an equity release plan is a big decision to make in your life.
 That’s why it pays to do your research first and think about whether it’s right for you or not, as well as ensuring you speak to the knowledgeable equity release adviser.
 Also, if you are on state benefits, you should take professional advice first before making a decision.
 That’s because the money you borrow could affect your entitlement to things like pension credit, universal credit, for example.